n8acl/aslnotify/README.md

   - This is a list of other nodes you host, like a club's node or a friends node, on the same server as your personal nodes.
 - blocked_nodes_list = ["99999"]
   - These are nodes that you want to block from accessing any of the nodes on your Allstar system.
+- echolink_node = 1999
+  - This is the node number of your Echolink Node, if you are running Echolink.
+- node_db = "/etc/asterisk/astdb.txt"
+  - This is the location of the astdb.txt database on your Allstar System.
+This could be in your Allmon2 directory or in your Asterisk Directory

 - publish_telegram = False
   - Enable/Disable Telegram Bot Notification